mroshaw/mroshaw.github.io/Subnautica/advancedtopics/compositionandinheritance.md

 LiveMixin playHealth = Player.main.GetComponent<LiveMixin>();
 ```

 You can also use other Unity methods to grab lists of components.
-For example, to get all of the Aquarium Modules attached to the SeaTruck:
+For example, to get all of the Aquarium Modules attached to the Seatruck:

 ```c#
 SeaTruckAquarium[] seaTruckAquariums = seaTruck.GetComponentsInChildren<SeaTruckAquarium>();